triviality/old_blog_that_supports_sage/_posts/2014-12-27-Subgroup-Lattice-Edges.md

 ---
 layout: post
-title: Lattice of Subgroups III - Labelling and Coloring Edges
+title: Lattice of Subgroups III - Coloring Edges
 draft_tag:
 - Algebra
 - Combinatorics
 ---

-This post will cover the labelling and coloring of edges in the lattice of subgroups of a group.
-This is useful if one wants to know whether a group has any series of a certain type (e.g. normal, subnormal, central, etc.).
+This post will cover the coloring of edges in the lattice of subgroups of a group.

 ![Lattice of subgroups of $C3:C8$](/images/C3semiC8.png)